Skip to content

 Sprout buckwheat - buckwheat muesli recipe

 Do you already know buckwheat?
-In this article, I'll show you what buckwheat is and the health benefits of buckwheat.
-I'll also give you a Gluten-free and vegan buckwheat muesli recipe and a guide to the Buckwheat germinate along the way.
+In this post, I'll show you what buckwheat is and what health benefits buckwheat brings.
+I also give you a gluten free and vegan buckwheat muesli recipe and a guide to the Buckwheat germinate along the way.

 1. What is buckwheat?